vuejs/test-utils-docs/src/guide/write-easy-test.md

 The suggestion here is to extract this method and import it to the component.
 This way, you can test the method in isolation (if necessary), and you can mock the import when testing your component.

-## Write tests before components
+## Write tests before writing the component

 There's no way you write untestable code if you write tests before!

-In out [Crash Course](../guide/a-crash-course.md) you can see how writing tests before code leads to testable components, and also helps you test edge cases.
+Our [Crash Course](../guide/a-crash-course.md) offers an example of how writing tests before code leads to testable components.
+It also helps you detect and test edge cases.